 Here is a video that teaches you how to do it yourself!!

-Reflexology products that may help when massaging your own feet and finding an extra pair of hands isn’t possible!
+Reflexology products that may help when massaging your own feet and finding an extra pair of hands aren’t possible!

-It takes a lot of products, patience, and work to keep my chronic pain levels low, but is worth every penny spent, hour spent waiting, and hard work that I put into caring for my body.
+It takes a lot of products, patience, and work to keep my chronic pain levels low, but is worth every penny spent, the hours spent waiting, and the hard work that I put into caring for my body.